-You won’t be on your own if you have ever wondered what a financial adviser does and how they can help you with your money.
-So, how does this professional help you decide of the best course of action for you to achieve your short, medium and long-term goals?
+You won’t be on your own if you have ever wondered what financial advice is and what a financial adviser does, or even how they can help you with your money.
+So, how does financial advice help you decide of the best course of action for you to achieve your short, medium and long-term goals?
 The purpose of this article is to help you understand, step-by-step, exactly what a financial adviser does and how they may be able to help you.
 Let me first start by saying that everyone can probably benefit from the advice of a financial adviser, even if it is just a sounding board for a second opinion.
 Many people manage their finances without the help of an adviser, However, they can certainly help you avoid making costly mistakes.

-This article will help you understand how the advisory process works and how the adviser helps craft a plan for you to achieve your objectives.
-In summary, this professional adviser helps devise a detailed plan and system to help you put structure into your daily, weekly, monthly and yearly plans, as well as how to grow and protect your wealth.
+This article will help you understand how the financial advice process works and how the adviser helps craft a plan for you to achieve your objectives.
+In summary, a financial adviser helps devise a detailed plan and system to help you put structure into your daily, weekly, monthly and yearly plans, as well as how to grow and protect your wealth.

 You and your advisor will discuss a wide range of topics, financially related but not exclusively, including how much money you will need to save for the future; when you need the money in the future; what you plan to do to plan for your future; what you should consider, to ensure that your plans come to fruition, should life not quite work out as you had planned.
 This is why choosing the right financial advisor is crucial, if you are to succeed in your future plans.